pytmg/cli/Documentation.md

 Use UP and DOWN arrow to navigate, press ENTER to select.
 Hello, World!
 ```

+> [!NOTE]
+> There is a bit of a flicker when printing something, but it isn't exactly noticable.

 You can also navigate to `Exit` and it'll exit gracefully.